frankluongo/lut-fullstack-react-next-js/README.md

 ## 17: Apollo Hooks To Query Data

+Used a query in `HabitList.js` to fetch real todos from our database!

 ## 18: Writing To Our DB With a Mutation

 ## 19: Querying From The Database